total-typescript/total-typescript-book/book-content/chapters/02-ide-superpowers.md

 Reading errors bottom-to-top can be a helpful strategy when dealing with multi-line TypeScript errors.

+I feel like a brief explanation as to WHY the error was in an unhelpful spot might be useful here.

 ## Introspecting Variables and Declarations

 You can hover over more than just error messages.
 Any time you hover over a variable or declaration, VS Code will show you information about it.